Roll20/roll20-api-scripts/SwapTokenPositions/README.md

 ## Features

 - **Seamless Swapping**: Select exactly two tokens on the same page and run `!swap-tokens` to switch their positions.
+- **Explicit Token Targeting**: Target tokens directly by ID or name using `--token1` and `--token2` — no selection required, ideal for macros.
 - **Staged Animation Pipeline**:
   - `origin`: Point FX at starting positions.
   - `travel`: Beam FX and optional travel visibility behavior.